Bakers Arms, Waltham Forest

 A local shopping centre focused on a crossroads on the Lea Bridge Road where High Road Leyton meets Walthamstow’s Hoe Street

-Formerly known as Leyton Corner, the locality now bears the identity of its former public house, recently converted to a bookmakers, which was named in honour of the neighbouring almshouses built between 1857 and 1866 by the London Master Bakers’ Benevolent Institution.
-The almshouses fill three sides of a quadrangle encompassing a well-kept garden, set back from the north side of the Lea Bridge Road.
+Between 1857 and 1866 the almshouses of the London Master Bakers’ benevolent institution were built in an elaborate Italianate style by Thomas Knightley, who also designed St Paul’s church, Westferry Road, around the same time.
+The homes fill three sides of a quadrangle encompassing a well-kept garden, set back from the north side of the Lea Bridge Road.
 The name of the Rank family of flour millers features prominently in the homes’ roll of honour.

 In the late 1960s the Greater London Council converted the almshouses into one-bedroom flats, after a change of heart over their demolition for road widening.
 Plans by Tesco to build a superstore on the site were also resisted, with the help of English Heritage, which has ensured that all renovations have been in keeping with the original design and materials.
 This included an insistence that stolen iron gates be replaced with craftsman-made replicas.
 However, some internal parts have since suffered from deterioration and would benefit from further investment in the preservation of this excellent group of buildings.

-Leyton leisure lagoon – the principal local amenity – closed in February 2013 for a revamp and reopened eight months later as Leyton leisure centre.
-Though the Bakers Arms pub has closed, Wetherspoon’s The Drum is located a few doors to its west.
-Beyond the almshouses and the railway bridge, an Ibis hotel occupies both sides of the road.
+Leyton leisure lagoon – the principal local amenity – was revamped in 2013 and reopened as Leyton leisure centre.
+Though the Bakers Arms pub has been converted to a bookmakers, Wetherspoon’s The Drum is located a few doors to its west.
+A KFC now occupies the site of the tramway depot.

 Postal districts: E10 and E17